 In the preparation of this standard assistance has been derived from ANSI B56.
 3-1972 ‘Standard for safety electric-battery-powered industrial trucks’, issued by the American National Standards Institute (ANSI).

-The composition of the committee responsible for formulation of this standard is given as
+The composition of the committee responsible for formulation of this standard is given as Annex A.

-Annexure A.

-For the purpose of deciding whether a particular requirement of this standard is compiled with, the final value, observed or calculated, expressing the result of a test or analysis, shall be rounded off in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (revised)’.
+For the purpose of deciding whether a particular requirement of this standard is compiled with, the final value, observed or calculated, expressing the result of a test or analysis, shall be rounded off in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (second revision)’.
 The number of significant places retained in the rounded off value should be the same as that of the specified value in this standard.

 Indian Standard